rubikill/aws-ecr-utils/README.md

 This tool provides a convenient way to scan and manage AWS ECR repositories using your local AWS profile.
 It stores repository information in a local SQLite database for quick access and analysis.

+If you find this repository helpful, you can buy me a coffee at [https://www.buymeacoffee.com/hathietthub](https://www.buymeacoffee.com/hathietthub)

 ## Features

 - Scan AWS ECR repositories and store repository and image metadata in SQLite database